nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

 - no canopy
 - no backsplash
 - open slatted lower shelf for drainage and easy cleanup
+- upper shelf centered on the rear uprights

 ## Vendor Quote Summary

 Request pricing for:

-- **Western Red Cedar** for the frame, shelf, and lower slatted storage
+- **Western Red Cedar** for the posts, rails, shelf, and slatted lower storage
 - **Accoya** for one 60" x 24" benchtop

-Rough member sizes:
+### Rough member sizes
-- cedar 4x4 legs/uprights/supports
+- cedar 4x4 posts/uprights
-- cedar 2x4 framing
+- cedar 2x4 rails and framing
-- cedar 1x4 shelf slats
+- cedar 1x4 lower shelf slats
-- cedar board for 60" x 7" top shelf
+- cedar 1x8 for 60" x 7" top shelf
 - Accoya for one 60" x 24" top